-Last Updated on August 30, 2021 by Maggie Sutton
+Last Updated on August 30, 2021 by Maggie Looker

 Firefighter and paramedic Jason Cortez passed away on October 7, 2020 while conducting a training exercise with the San Francisco Fire Department.
 Jason had spent the last 13 years serving his community.
 The Homes for Heroes Foundation and Tunnel to Towers wanted to honor his service through his family.